top of page

 Photographers are by nature equipment geeks.
 I have boxes of marginally used special lenses, motion detectors, backpack camera carriers, tripods, computer cabling, computer apps, filters, and so on.

-Most recently I discovered the iPhone 13.
+Most recently I discovered iPhone photography.
 It takes, in most cases, better photographs than the Sony.
 They may not print as large but close enough.
-The detail the iPhone captures is amazing and has built-in telephoto and wide-angle lenses.
-Low light isn’t a problem as the camera locks your subject while it takes a time-lapse photograph.
+The detail the iPhone captures is amazing and has built-in telephoto and wide-angle capabilities.

 Convenience and the ability to take a quick photo or photos by pulling your phone out of your pocket has changed the world of photography.
 Everyone now seems to be a photographer but, in my opinion, it stills takes a special or trained eye to capture the best photo.